 Equal Opportunity is the right of all persons to participate in, and benefit from, programs and activities for which they are qualified.
 These programs and activities shall be free from social, personal or institutional barriers that prevent people from rising to the highest level of responsibility possible.
-Persons shall be evaluated on individual merit, fitness and capability; regardless of race, ethnicity, national origin, gender or religion.
+Persons shall be evaluated on individual merit, fitness and capability; regardless of race, color, religion, sex or national origin.

 Sexual Harassment is a form of sex discrimination that involves unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of a person's job, pay, or career;

 - Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance; or

 - Such conduct creates an intimidating, hostile, or offensive working environment.

 The above definition emphasizes that workplace conduct, to be actionable as "abusive work environment" harassment, need not result in concrete psychological harm to the victim, but rather need only be so severe or pervasive that a reasonable person would perceive, and the victim does perceive, the work environment as hostile or abusive.

 NOTE: "Workplace" is an expansive term for military members and may include conduct on or off duty, 24 hours a day.